-What She Would Wear to a State Dinner Tonight: A multi-colored diamond Christian Dior brooch that can be worn as a single piece or on a dazzling diamond necklace.
+What She Would Wear to a State Dinner Tonight: Elegant drop earrings with Swarovski crystals and a splash of color made by A New Lady.
 Paris couture and high-fashion designers influenced Eva’s style, although she favored Dior’s tight-waisted dress suits.
 (If you’re in Buenos Aires, then you should visit the Evita Museum to see her voluminous ball gowns, chic cocktail dresses, fabulous footwear, and eye-catching jewelry.)

 What She Would Send to Her Friend: A card from her 1947 European travels.
 She visited with dignitaries and state leaders; a trip that was considered highly significant politically, however it was deemed a “goodwill” tour that landed her a lot of press.
 Time magazine featured her in a cover story with the caption “Eva Perón: Between two worlds, an Argentine rainbow” which was in reference to the name given to her tour, The Rainbow Tour.

 Where She Would Instagram: The Casa Rosada in Buenos Aires.
 It’s named for its distinctive color—pink—and it’s where Eva made her famous speech to thousands of supporters.
 From the balcony of the presidential office, she spoke to poor laborers and gained her and her husband Juan Perón more approval from the working class.
 You can listen to Eva in her own words here.